PaulCalnan/TicTacToe/README.md

-# My first project during the
-# General Assembly Software Immersive course
 # Tic-Tac-Toe

+My first project, created during my time at General Assembly.
-Given a week, our very first project task was to create our own version of the classic game, Tic-Tac-Toe.
+Given a week, our task was to create our own version of the classic game, Tic-Tac-Toe.

 ### Future features marked if implemented: